ocaml/dune/doc/dune-files.rst

 -------

 Package specific information is specified in the ``(package <package-fields>)`` stanza.
-It contains the following fields:
+It can contain the following fields:

 - ``(name <string>)`` is the name of the package.
 This must be specified.